storesafe/cordova-sqlite-storage/README.md

   - REGEXP (Android/iOS/macOS)
   - SELECT BLOB data in Base64 format (all platforms Android/iOS/macOS/Windows)
   - Pre-populated database (Android/iOS/macOS/Windows)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
-Android version should be used to deploy to Fire-OS 5.0(+) devices.
+Android platform version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
 - FTS3 and FTS4 are tested working OK in this version branch (for all target platforms in this version branch Android/iOS/macOS)
 - R-Tree is *not* tested or supported for Android in this version branch.
-- Android is supported back to SDK 10 (a.k.a.
-Gingerbread, Android 2.3.3); support for older versions is available upon request.
+- Android versions supported: 2.3.3 - 7.1.1 (API level 10 - 25), depending on Cordova version ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>
-- iOS versions supported: 8.x/9.x/10.x
+- iOS versions supported: 8.x / 9.x / 10.x / 11.x
-- In case of memory issues please use smaller transactions or use the version (with GPL or commercial license options) at: [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free)
+- In case of memory issues please use smaller transactions or use the version at [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).

 <!-- END Status -->